Pupil Privacy Notice

 Requesting access to your personal data

-Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
+Under GDPR, parents and pupils have the right to request access to information about them that we hold.
 To make a request for your personal information, or be given access to your child’s educational record, contact:

 Mrs K Scott, Director of Support Services, Newman College, Broadway, Oldham OL9 9QY.

 Depending on the lawful basis above, you may also have the right to: